Muhammad ibn Maslamah: Early Campaigns

+Battle of Uhud and Banu Nadir

 In April 625, the Muslims were engaged in the Battle of Uhud against Quraysh who were under Abu Sufyan ibn Harb.
 Ibn Maslamah was put in charge of fifty men that were tasked with patrolling the camp at night time before the battle.
 In this battle, the Muslims suffered heavy losses from the unexpected flanking from behind by Khalid ibn al-Walid.
 As the Muslims retreated, Ibn Maslamah was one of few soldiers who stood by Muhammad.
 Later, In August 625 Ibn Maslamah brought the message to the Jewish tribe of Banu Nadir that Muhammad wanted to expel them.
-This act by Ibn Maslama shocked Nadir tribesmen, as they did not think an Aws clansmen would dare to threaten them like that.
-Later, when the Nadir tribe surrendered to Muhammad and were expelled from Medina, it was Ibn Maslamah who supervised their exit and collected all their confiscated property and weapons.
+This act by Ibn Maslama shocked Nadir tribesmen, as they did not think an Aws clansmen would dare to threaten them like that Later, when the Nadir tribe surrendered to Muhammad and were expelled from Medina, it was Ibn Maslamah who supervised their exit and collected all their confiscated property and weapons.

-In the next year, 626, in between August and September, Ibn Maslamah was involved with the cattle-raid on Invasion of Dumatul Jandal, where he was the only Muslim who captured a human prisoner; the other raiders only brought cattle and camels.
-However, the captive of this expedition who has been brought by Ibn Maslamah turned out to be an important Arab named Thumamah ibn Uthal, chieftain of Banu Hanifa clan that was inhabiting Al-Yamama Najd, Central Arabia.
-Thumamah was later freed by Muhammad without any ransom, which caused the impressed Thumamah to embrace Islam and urged his followers of Hanifa to embrace Islam.
-The conversion of Thumamah had significant political impact on Muslim Medina for two reasons: